natefinch/rpg/content/post/cyberpunk-games.md

 Interface Zero looks like a good modern option with good crunch.

-Personally, I am not a rules-light fan, so if you're into PbtA etc, you'll have to make your own decision.
+Personally, I am not a fan of rules-light games, so if you're into PbtA etc, you'll have to make your own decision.

-Shadowrun, obviously is the only choice for magic + cyberpunk right now, but it's not my thing (not that I'd say no if someone was running it).
+Shadowrun, obviously is the only choice for magic + cyberpunk right now, but it's not really my thing (not that I'd say no if someone was running it).